David Penner: Windsor Park Library (2018)

 Designed with h5 architecture in Winnipeg, Windsor Park Library is one of the most recent works completed by David Penner.
-Located on Archibal Street, it was part of the Winnipeg Public Library's redevelopment strategy, replacing the old Windsor Park Library (1961) on Cottonwood Road.
+Located on Archibald Street, it was part of the Winnipeg Public Library's redevelopment strategy, replacing the old Windsor Park Library (1961) on Cottonwood Road.
 Penner designed the library to be fully accessible and barrier-free by locating all programs in a single storey building.
 The odd-shaped site is accommodated with the 30/60 triangular geometry of the plan.
 The facade is mostly composed of full-storey height curtain wall glass that allow views into the surrounding landscape.
 Due to limited budget, Penner and h5 architecture used off-the-shelf cladding with standard sections.
 A mosaic mural by local artist, Simon Hughes, can be found inside.
 The library meets LEED silver requirements, with hollow-core slabs, outer wall integrated heating systems, automated HVAC and lighting, and daylight responsive blinds.
 Windsor Park Library was awarded the Judge's Choice Award of Excellence by Manitoba Masonry in 2018.